Fire Marshal Training

 Who should attend Fire Marshal Training?

-Our Fire Marshal course is specifically tailored to meet the needs of your designated fire warden. it is also has vital information for the members of staff nominated to oversee fire safety in your workplace.
-It is also the ideal course for anyone who needs to know how to use a fire extinguisher.
+Our Fire Marshal course is specifically tailored to meet the needs of your designated fire warden.
+It also provides vital information for staff members nominated to oversee fire safety in the workplace, and is ideal for anyone who needs to learn how to use a fire extinguisher.

 fire marshal training how is it assessed

-Delegates will be assessed by our highly experienced trainers.
-They will do this according to HSE guidelines.
-Assessment will be done through practical demonstrations, hands-on experience, and Q&A sessions.
-There will also be a test at the end where delegates will need to answer multiple choice questions.
+Delegates will be assessed by our highly experienced trainers through practical demonstrations, hands-on activities, and Q&A sessions.
+There will also be a final multiple-choice test.

 fire marshal training certificate